baojuntao123/XiaoMi-Pro/README.md

    - Update CPUFriendDataProvider to save power
    - Update Clover r4458

-- 7-23-2018
+- 7-27-2018
-   - Update Clover r4618
+   - Update Clover r4625
    - Update AppleALC v1.3.1
    - Update Lilu v1.2.6
    - Update CPUFriendDataProvider by using MBP15,2's PM template
    - Update VoodooI2C v2.0.3
+   - Update CodecCommander v2.6.3
    - Use WhateverGreen to replace IntelGraphicsFixup and Shiki
-   - Use Clover patch to replace IntelGraphicsDVMTFixup
    - Use VoodooPS2Controller to replace ApplePS2SmartTouchPad
+   - Add minStolen Clover patch
    - Add support for Mojave (the installation instruction is at above)

 ## A reward